agarrharr/awesome-static-website-services/README.md

 ### Newsletters

 - [MailChimp](http://mailchimp.com/) - Free email marketing.
 You can pay to add more features.
-- [Constant Contact](http://www.constantcontact.com/) - starting at $29/month - Email marketing with campaigns, autoresponders, and analytics.
+- [Constant Contact](http://www.constantcontact.com/) - Email marketing with campaigns, autoresponders, and analytics.
-- [AWeber](http://www.aweber.com/) - starting at $29/month - Email marketing with campaigns, autoresponders, and analytics.
+- [AWeber](http://www.aweber.com/) - Email marketing with campaigns, autoresponders, and analytics.
-- [Campaign Monitor](https://www.campaignmonitor.com/) - starting at $9/month - Email marketing with campaigns, autoresponders, and analytics.
+- [Campaign Monitor](https://www.campaignmonitor.com/) - Email marketing with campaigns, autoresponders, and analytics.
 - [MailerLite](https://www.mailerlite.com/) - Free email marketing.
 You can pay for more subscribers.

 ### Social Media